TwinklyStar/musrSim-jp/WeeklyPlan.md

 ### Si yuan
 - [ ] Plot the energy and asymmetry figure in paper
 - [ ] Compare e+ decay angular distribution of mu+ decay in Cu absorber and Fe absorber

+## Future work reminder
+- [ ] Create a process that convert surface muon into thermal muon